gebes/there/.github/README.md

    }
 }

-func GlobalMiddleware(request there.HttpRequest, next there.HttpResponse) there.HttpResponse {
+func GlobalMiddleware(request there.Request, next there.Response) there.Response {
    // Check the request content-type if request.Headers.GetDefault(there.RequestHeaderContentType, "") != there.ContentTypeApplicationJson {
       return there.Error(there.StatusUnsupportedMediaType, "Header " + there.RequestHeaderContentType + " is not " + there.ContentTypeApplicationJson)